-At Oihi Beach in the Bay of Islands, Samuel Marsden preached in English to a largely Māori gathering, launching New Zealand’s first Christian mission.
+At Hohi (Oihi) Beach in the Bay of Islands, Samuel Marsden preached in English to a largely Māori gathering, launching New Zealand’s first Christian mission.

 A site for the mission station was chosen the following day.
 After cattle and horses were landed, Marsden rode along the beach to the astonishment of Māori onlookers.

-Following Marsden’s sermon on the birth of Jesus, the Active left Rangihoua to obtain timber with which to build the mission station.
+The day after Marsden’s sermon on the significance of the birth of Jesus, the Active left Rangihoua to obtain timber with which to build the mission station.
 By 13 January the missionaries, their wives and all their stores were ashore and a large hut had been erected.

 Ruatara’s death in early March left the future of the mission uncertain.